Monomialization of singular metrics on real surfaces: Resolution of singularities of plane singular foliations

 Let $\cF$ be a foliation on a regular surface $S$.
-The \em ideal of coefficients of \em $\cF$ is the $\cO_S$-ideal $\cC_\cF$ obtained by the evaluation of any local generator of $\cD_\cF$ along the germs of regular vector field.
-The \em singular locus of $\cF$ is the sub-variety \em defined as $\sing (\cF) := \cosupp \cC_\cF$, and is of codimension $2$ if not empty.
-We will speak of a singular plane foliation to mean that $\sing(\cF)$ is not empty.
-If $\bp$ is a singular point of $\cF$, taking local analytic coordinates $(x,y)$ at $\bp$, a local generator is $b \rd x - a\rd y$ so that $\cC_\cF$ is locally generated by $(a,b)$, and thus condition (\ref{eq:milnor-foliat}) is equivalent to the existence of a positive integer $l$ such that $\bm_2^l \subset \cC_\cF$. \begin{definition} Let $\cF$ be a germ of plane foliation with an isolated singularity at the origin.
+The \em ideal of coefficients of \em $\cF$ is the $\cO_S$-ideal $\cC_\cF$ obtained by the evaluation of any local generator of $\cD_\cF$ along the germs of regular vector field on $S$.
+The \em singular locus of $\cF$ is the sub-variety \em defined as

+and is of codimension $2$, if not empty.
+A plane foliation will be said \em singular \em if the sub-variety $\sing(\cF)$ is not empty. \begin{definition}[\cite{Se,vdE,Dum,CCD,IlYa}] Let $\cF$ be a germ of plane foliation with an isolated singularity at the origin.
 The origin $\bo$ is called a \em simple singularity \em of $\cF$, if there exist local coordinates $(x,y)$ centered at the origin such that the local generator $\omega$ writes